greenplum-db/gpdb-archive/gpdb-doc/markdown/install_guide/prep_os.html.md

 ## <a id="topic_sqj_lt1_nfb"></a>Deactivate or Configure SELinux

-For all Greenplum Database host systems running RHEL or CentOS, SELinux must either be `Disabled` or configured to allow unconfined access to Greenplum processes, directories, and the gpadmin user.
+For all Greenplum Database host systems running RHEL/Oracle/Rocky Linux, SELinux must either be `Disabled` or configured to allow unconfined access to Greenplum processes, directories, and the gpadmin user.

 If you choose to deactivate SELinux: